matiasinsaurralde/encproc/README.md

 This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.

 - [encproc decryptor Repository](https://github.com/collapsinghierarchy/encproc-decryptor) -- The client side part that harnesses the powers of the encrypted processing as a service engine.
-- [encproc Homepage](https://collapsinghierarchy.github.io/encproc-page/) -- The hompage of this project with a roadmap and an introduction to the overall encproc project.
+- [Encproc Homepage](https://pseudocrypt.site/) -- The hompage of this project with a roadmap and an introduction to the overall encproc project.
 - Contact: encproc@gmail.com

 Happy encrypted processing!